Spin-Locked Helical Currents and Charge-Neutral Spin-Channel Pumping in Altermagnetic Nanotubes: Results and discussion

-The real-space character of these band-edge states is illustrated in Fig. \ref{figure4}, which plots the squared wavefunctions of the spin-down and spin-up channels for the VBM and CBM, respectively.
-Both states display pronounced helical charge distributions that wind around the tube axis, mirroring the spin-dependent helicities inferred from Fig. \ref{figure3}.
-The opposite rotational senses of the spin-up (yellow) and spin-down (blue) components confirm that the azimuthal phase factors $e^{\pm i m\phi}$ translate into physically observable chiral charge currents encircling the nanotube.
-In other words, the Bloch-wave helicity manifests directly as a real-space helical modulation of the charge density, establishing a one-to-one correspondence between spin orientation and current handedness.
-This spin-chirality locking is a purely nonrelativistic effect, arising from the interplay between altermagnetic spin polarization in momentum space and the screw symmetry of the rolled geometry.
+The real-space character of these band-edge states is illustrated in Fig.~\ref{figure4}, which plots the squared wave functions of the spin-down and spin-up channels for the VBM and CBM, respectively.
+Both states display pronounced helical charge-density modulations along the tube axis, consistent with the spin-dependent helicities identified in Fig.~\ref{figure3}.
+This spin--chirality locking is a purely nonrelativistic effect arising from the interplay between altermagnetic spin polarization in momentum space and the screw symmetry of the rolled geometry.

+{ Figure~\ref{fig:v2-wannier-fit} compares the parent-layer DFT bands with the 19-function-per-spin Wannier interpolation.
+Their agreement benchmarks the near-edge energy interpolation from which the velocities in Eq.~\eqref{eq:wannier-velocity} are evaluated. }

+{ Ma \textit{et al.} reported an equivalent spin Hall angle of approximately \(0.7\) for monolayer V$_2$Se$_2$O at \(\mu-E_{\rm VBM}=-0.20\)~eV when the electric field is applied along [110]~\cite{Manc2021}.
+In our spin-resolved conductivity convention, this observable is the ratio of the transverse spin conductivity to the longitudinal charge conductivity,